-- Stalling is stalling, because of the action or lack of action, not because of the score or time of match. - The only variation to this, would be the intermittent use of a move or movement, or progression of events or move that would constitute a stalling call. - Maybe one action by itself wouldn't warrant a stalling call, but the action repeated later or coupled with another action later in the match would warrant a call.
+- Stalling is stalling, because of the action or lack of action, not because of the score or time of match.
+It can be called anytime during the match. - The only variation to this, would be the during the Ultimate Tiebreaker. - Maybe one action by itself wouldn't warrant a stalling call, but the action repeated or coupled with another action would warrant a call.